rudolfolah/emacs.d/README.md

 * Ruby / Ruby on Rails
 * CSS / LESS / SASS / SCSS
 * HAML / Markdown / Textile / ERB
-* Clojure (with Cider and nRepl)
 * Javascript / Coffeescript
 * Python
-* PHP
-* Haskell
-* Erlang
 * Common Lisp (with Slime)
-* EmberJS (with YASnippets)

-In particular, there's a nice config for *tab autocompletion*, and `flycheck` is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.
+In particular, there's a nice config for *tab autocompletion*, and `flycheck` is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, and a number of other languages.

 Includes [projectile](https://github.com/bbatsov/projectile) for easy project navigation using find-file.
 It is enabled *globally*.
 Check